jaejinchoi/FFP/versions/2v.3.x/readme.md

 * 2v.3.0 fully supports user-defined option [-k]

 2022-4-5
-* JSD matrix; add option to use TAB a row name separater, instead of PHYLIP format that limit row names up to 9 characters
+* FFP distance; add option to use TAB a row name separater, instead of PHYLIP format that limit row names up to 9 characters

 2020-2-24
-* In JSD_matrix calculation, a valid-time of 'q_f_buf' may cause adverse consequences and so there was a code rearrangement.
+* FFP distance; a valid-time of 'q_f_buf' may cause adverse consequences and so there was a code rearrangement.

 2020-1-13
 * Unadvised to input large genome files.
 It shown to loss/malfunction during zlib compression.